 The Most Recognizable Picture Still Looks Scary - Test Your Long Jump Skills at the H.H.
 Bennett Studio

-Bennett was born in the mid 1800s.
+Bennett was born in 1843.
 A carpenter by trade, he turned to photography after a Civil War injury to his hand made carpentry work impossible.
 He opened his studio in Wisconsin Dells, then known as Kilbourn City, in 1875.
 We strolled the gallery-style museum and original darkroom with Bennett's granddaughter, Jean Reese.
 She lovingly pointed out photos of her mother as a little girl sporting a cute straw hat with ribbons down the back.
 According to Reese, her mother admitted to being an impatient subject, very much disliking having to sit still while her father, ever the perfectionist, posed every shot just so.

 Along with photos of his family, it's the mystical photos of the towering bluffs and swirling Wisconsin River that drew the first tourists to the area, and ultimately gave Wisconsin Dells new life as a vacation destination.

-According to the museum's director, Dale Williams, the studio may just be the longest running business on a main street in the country.
+The studio may just be the longest running business on a main street in the country.
 Once you step inside, and take in the incredible photographic portraits of the native Ho-Chunk people, the landscapes of the unusual sandstone bluffs, and Bennett's family photos, you'll have a new appreciation for how the Dells came to be.

 A Summer Evening in Wisconsin Dells